gregorybchris/myxa/README.md

 </div>

 Modules are in purple, types are in yellow, and package member names are in light blue and red.
 Primitive types like `Int`, `Str`, and `Float` are available as builtins. `Dict`, `Set`, `List`, and `Tuple` collection types are supported as well as `Struct` and `Enum`.

+### How it works

+Myxa tracks type signatures for everything in a package.
+When a package maintainer tries to publish a new version of their package, Myxa compares the package against previous published versions.
+When a breaking change is detected, `myxa publish` requires a major version bump.

+Tracking type signatures also enables Myxa to support safe upgrading across major version boundaries.
+For large packages, most of the time breaking changes only affect a small proportion of users.
+If a user depends on feature X in their project, but only feature Y breaks, then `myxa update` will safely auto-upgrade to the latest compatible major version.

+> Note: Myxa compatibility checks do not cover runtime behavior and are therefore imperfect.
+Package maintainers are still expected to manually bump major versions for runtime compatibility breaks.

 ## Installation